sematext/docs/docs/integration/apache-logs.md

 ## Troubleshooting

 If you have trouble sending logs, try out the latest version of [Sematext Agent](../agents/sematext-agent/installation/).
 Also, make sure Sematext Agent is configured to send logs to your Apache Logs App.
 If you're using Apache in a container, make sure to configure it to output logs to the stdout/stderr streams.
+Last, check the [Log Agents panel](https://sematext.com/docs/fleet/#log-agents) for any errors, and refer to our [Sematext Logs FAQ](https://sematext.com/docs/logs/faq/) for useful tips.